KayOkenu/Calgary-Crimes-Dashboard/README.md

  4. Yearly crime trends
  5. Crime trends over time

-    If you have any contributions or corrections, please feel free to comment!
+The actual dataset file has been enclosed above.
+Please feel free to use.
+If you have any contributions or corrections, feel free to comment as well!